-There are a number of different car parking options in Hartington.
+There are a few different car parking options in Hartington Peak District.

 First of all, free on-street parking can be found throughout the village – just check the signs and don’t park like a

-Secondly, there is a pay and display parking at Parson’s Field Car Park (SK17 0BE).
-Which, is just across the road from the start point of this Hartington walk.
-Payment is by coins only and charges range from £2.70 for up to 2 hours to £6.20 for all-day parking.
+Secondly, there is pay-and-display parking at Parson’s Field Car Park (SK17 0BE).
+Which is just across the road from the start point of this Hartington walk.
+Payment is by coins or phone app only and charges range from £2.70 for up to 2 hours to £6.20 for all-day parking.

-Finally, the parking closest to the start point of this walk is customer-only parking at Hartington Farm Shop & Cafe (SK17 0AN).
-I stopped here for lunch before the walk and it was delicious – highly recommend!
+Finally, the parking closest to the start point of this Hartington Dales walk is customer-only parking at Hartington Farm Shop & Cafe (SK17 0AN).
+I stopped here for lunch before the walk and it was delicious – highly recommend it!